Annapurna Circuit Trek

 Since the Annapurna Circuit Trek involves circling the tenth-highest mountain, Annapurna I (8,091 m) along with other nearby mountains and peaks, you can expect it to be challenging.

 Based on our experiences of guiding thousands of tourists, Mount Glory labels the Annapurna Circuit trek’s difficulty level as ‘strenuous’.
-Allow us to explain why is this so.
+Allow us to explain why this is so.

 Firstly, the highest point of the trek is Thorang La Pass (5,416).
 That’s almost equivalent to a peak, and once you’re here, you feel as if you’ve climbed a mountain!